sunil-gumatimath/employee-dashboard-sp/README.md

 - **Employee Directory**: Complete list of all employees with search and filter capabilities
 - **Detailed Profiles**: Individual employee pages with comprehensive information
 - **Department Organization**: Employees organized by departments for easy management
+- **Status Tracking**: Monitor employee status (Active, On Leave, etc.)

 ### Advanced Reporting
-- **Interactive Charts**: Bar charts, pie charts, and line graphs using Recharts
+- **Interactive Charts**: Bar charts, pie charts, line graphs, and composed charts using Recharts
 - **Department Analytics**: Distribution and performance metrics by department
 - **Hiring Trends**: Historical data visualization for recruitment insights
 - **Employee Status Tracking**: Active, on leave, and other status categories